 - and self-care and health protocols (delight in the miracle of your own physical body and enjoy discovering what helps it operate optimally).

+In summary, here are some key takeaways.
 An epiphany is a sudden moment of increased awareness or insight: